CodeHarrington/Project-1/README.md

     * The hero pic are different in each page which helps to keep the viewer interested.

 * ### Why - is the message why to get involved in refereeing.
-    * This has a picture of a rugby ball, whistle and a watch to display the tools involved.
+    * This has a picture of a rugby ball, whistle and a watch to display the tools involved, but only on tablet size screen and above.